 You will be living just as a person from the village.
-Nevertheless, the money you pay will be much meaningful for them and a memorable experience for you.
+Nevertheless, the money you pay will be much meaningful for them and memorable experience for you.
 By staying in the comfy guesthouses with all the commodities we are missing out of the environment in which local people grow, go to school and live their whole life there.
-In one day in the host family you might learn more about the local culture than during the whole trek.
+In one day in the host family, you might learn more about the local culture than during the whole trek.

-Food on the trek – Dal Bhat power 24 hour
+Annapurna Circuit food – Dal Bhat power 24 hour

 This phrase I’ve heard in every 2nd hotel on the way.
 Despite Dal Bhat is a really popular dish due to unlimited refills, I haven’t ordered it even once on the trek.
 The food menus are controlled by the government.
 It means that the menus at the same altitudes will have same design and price.
-After Muktinath you will see cafes that don’t go according to the system.
+After Muktinath, you will see cafes that don’t go according to the system.
 Maybe, because those parts are visited separately by tourists apart from trekking.
 Hard to tell.
-Before Muktinath the food rule works everywhere.
+Before Muktinath, the food rule works everywhere.

 Though it’s true, that from the 2nd day of the trek, a meal in Himalayan village costs more than in the good cafes of Pokhara and Kathmandu, I found quantities reasonable and all meals were freshly made and tasty.
 I’ve mentioned all the guest houses I’ve stayed in the itinerary.